School Name: Orchard Primary School

 We have fully trained first aiders in all Key stages.
 Staff are also trained to deal with relevant medical situations eg epilepsy, use of the Jext pen.

-At Orchard Primary we have a very positive approach to all types of behaviour, with a clear rewards and sanctions that is followed by all staff and pupils.
-Positive reward systems are used eg Do-jos, house points, class credits, certificates.
+At Orchard Primary we have a very positive approach to all types of behaviour, with clear rewards and sanctions, that is followed by all staff and pupils.
+Positive reward systems are used eg Do-jos, certificates.

 If a child has behavioural difficulties, an Individual Behaviour Plan, is written alongside the child, teacher and parents to identify the specific issues.
 Appropriate support is put in place and closely monitored.
 It may be necessary to implement a Pastoral Support Plan (PSP) which involves staff/parents and the child.
 At this meeting targets are set and reviewed after 6 weeks.